5 Tricks To Style A Bar Cart-bar cart

 Lighting is the “secret sauce” that separates a Page 1 bar cart from a Page 10 one.
 The goal is to make the liquid inside the bottles and the facets of the glassware sparkle.

-- Kelvin Rating: Use 2700K (Warm White) bulbs in the surrounding area.
+Use 2700K (Warm White) bulbs in the surrounding area to ensure a welcoming, candle-lit atmosphere.

-- The Cordless Trick: Place a small, rechargeable LED “mushroom lamp” on the bottom shelf.
+Place a small, rechargeable LED “mushroom lamp” on the bottom shelf to eliminate dark corners.

-- Reflective Surfaces: Ensure your glassware is polished; dust acts as a light-killer.
+Ensure your glassware is polished and smudge-free; dust acts as a light-killer on styled carts.

 Trick #6: The Bottom Shelf “Weight” Rule